Definitions and Descriptions

 Alumni Includes graduates as well as anyone who received academic credit from Berea College.

-Appalachian Regional Commission (ARC) Counties A 205,000-square-mile region that follows the spine of the Appalachian Mountains.
+Appalachian Regional Commission (ARC) Counties A 205,000-square-mile region that follows the spine of the Appalachian Mountains as shown in the admissions territory map.
 It includes all of West Virginia and parts of 12 other states: Alabama, Georgia, Kentucky, Maryland, Mississippi, New York, North Carolina, Ohio, South Carolina, Tennessee, and Virginia.

 Athlete Status during First Year Students are considered athletes during their first year if they are certified as eligible and added to an intercollegiate team roster.
 Intercollegiate teams for males are baseball, basketball, cross country, golf, soccer, swimming (the team disbanded after the academic year 2012-13), tennis, and track and field.
 Intercollegiate teams for females are basketball, cross country, soccer, softball, swimming (the team disbanded after the academic year 2012-13), tennis, track and field, and volleyball.
 In the Fall Term of 2015, the College became a member of the NCAA (National Collegiate Athletic Association), Division III (USA South Conference).
 Before 2015-16, the College was a member of the NAIA (National Association of Intercollegiate Athletics).